I’m still here, just so you know.

 We are gardening like crazy (and loving it even more crazy!).
 I’ll take some pics and run through these too.
 Henry is a bit of a gardening wiz, turns out (actually I already knew that), except that I have to defend all of my flowering (“useless”) plants.

 I am loving life here in Young.
-I’ve landed on my feet and to me it’s just an example of God’s grace.
-We’ve sunk a lot of time and money into our bus project and were getting a little burnt out, but all is well and if we are content and doing well then I am happy to take it as it comes.
+I’ve landed on my feet, even though we’ve sunk a lot of time and money into our bus project and were getting a little burnt out, but all is well and if we are content and doing well then I am happy to take it as it comes.